TizianoCoroneo/dependency-injection-performance-in-swift/Paper/main.typ

 }
 ```)

+These classes represent real objects and systems that you would tipically encounter in an app: database clients, API clients, deeplink handlers, global routers, app intents handling, analytics clients, all kinds of encapsulation objects around third party vendor's code and so on.

-The next step was to add more generators, one for each library, according to each library's documentation and best practices.
-Most libraries are very similar in their setup and operation, so that did not take long, with one glaring exception: Uber's `needle` library also contained a code generation step.
-Figuring out how to chain two build plugins that depend on each other in the Swift Package Manager has been an exciting debugging journey.
+The next step is to add more generators, one for each library, according to each library's documentation and best practices.
+Most libraries are very similar in their setup and operation, so that is a relatively easy endeavor, with one glaring exception: Uber's `needle` library also contains a code generation step.
+Figuring out how to chain two build plugins that depend on each other in the Swift Package Manager is an exciting debugging journey that I won't spoil to the reader.

-Implementing the benchmarks on top of the generated project took little time, as all generated projects adhere to the same protocol, so we can use polymorphism to reuse the benchmark code regardless of which library is adopted internally.
+After we have a reliable project generator, we can write benchmarks on top of it.
+This is greatly simplified if all project generators conform to a common interface, that will dictate what is and isn't possible within the benchmarks.
 Specifically, the projects implement the following protocol:

 #figure(```Swift
 protocol GeneratedProject {